JDG Basketball Shooting School

 Other Live Events

-Get additional information about JDG Basketball’s 3 X 3 League and skill clinics.
+Get additional information about JDG Basketball’s skill clinics.

 Differentiated instruction ensures athletes of all skill levels improve their gameplay.
 All techniques are performed at game speed to produce game results!
 Skill Development Clinics are weekly training sessions designed to be challenging both physically and cognitively.